What is a first look?

 What does a first look entail?

-The first look trend is definitely here to stay.
+The first look is more than a trend – it’s definitely here to stay.
 The typical first look involves one partner (traditionally the groom), being positioned away from the bride in a beautiful, private location.
 The other partner (traditionally the bride), is then brought out while the groom is facing away.

 The bride then taps the groom on the shoulder, he spins around – and laughter, tears and much emotion ensue.